-Clay artist Richard Busch is the owner of Glenfiddich Farm Pottery, located in a converted 165-year-old former dairy barn on Catoctin Mountain, just west of Leesburg, Virginia.
+Clay artist Richard Busch is the owner of Glenfiddich Farm Pottery, located in a converted 175-year-old former dairy barn on Catoctin Mountain, just west of Leesburg, Virginia.

 The farm is still in use.
 Today, horses graze the property's 20 acres and there is a sizeable flock of colorful chickens, which have free range of the back meadows.

-Glenfiddich (pronounced glen-FIDD-ick) -- also the name of a well-known Scotch whisky -- is the Celtic word for "valley of the deer," which is appropriate since deer are frequently seen here.
+Glenfiddich (pronounced glen-FIDD-ick) is the Celtic word for "valley of the deer," which is appropriate since deer are frequently seen here.
 Pots are stamped with a deer symbol.

 At certain times of the year, we are also lucky to see wild turkeys, which were once so bountiful that the original tenant farmers called the farm Gobblers' Knoll.

 This view of the converted dairy barn (right) was taken from the meadows where we raise vegetables, herbs, and chickens for their eggs.
 All the chickens and roosters have names so they are not destined for the soup pot.